Everything you need to know when implementing and running a program.

-Employee advocacy can be everything from sending internal company e-newsletters, with social share links, to a full formalized program with goals, metrics, and specified software.
+Employee advocacy can be everything from sending internal company e-newsletters, with social share links, to a full formalized program with goals, key metrics, and specified software.
 As with most marketing campaigns, the more effort, and strategy that goes into a program the better the results.

 In our primary research report, we found employees overwhelmingly approve of companies’ social media posts, with the majority finding them informative, engaging, interesting, relatable, timely and of high quality.
 We also found one of the top benefits mentioned by management was that these programs are effectively “building a shared sense of purpose.”